KlipperScreen/KlipperScreen/docs/Configuration.md

 # Rotation is useful if the screen is not directly in front of the machine.
 # Valid values are 0 90 180 270
 screw_rotation: 0

-# Screen DPMS
-# By default DPMS is used to turn off the screen, this should prevent burn-in and save power.
-# However if you find that your screen doesn't turn off because it doesn't support it
-# Setting this to false will just turn the screen black.
-use_dpms: True
 ```

 ## Preheat Options